vsraghavhk/digital-fabrication-studio/README.md

 # digital-fabrication-studio
-Assignment codes for TAMU CSCE 689 - Digital Fabrication Studio by Jeeeun Kim
+Deliverables for different asasignments for TAMU CSCE 689 - Digital Fabrication Studio by Jeeeun Kim, Fall 2020.